getindiekit/indiekit/docs/configuration/publication.md

 When enabled, Indiekit will try to fetch Microformats data for any URL in a new post (for example URLs for `bookmark-of`, `like-of`, `repost-of`, `in-reply-to`).

-If any data is found, a `references` property will be included in the resulting post data.
+If any data is found, a `references` property is included in the resulting post data.
 For example, given the following Micropub request:

 ```sh
 POST /micropub HTTP/1.1